Class of 2021

 - Students must complete 5 of 6 assignments to “pass” the class

-- One of the assignments can be waived by taking a national ACT or SAT test before the April Colorado SAT test.
+- One of the assignments can be substituted by taking a national ACT or SAT test before the April 14, 2020 SAT test date.
 The student is responsible for making sure that DSA receives scores for this test.
 This waiver may only be used once for this DSA class.
-Make sure DSA’s code is added to any ACT/SAT test you take throughout the year: 060443
+Make sure DSA’s SAT/ACT code is added to any ACT/SAT test you take throughout the year: 060443.
+Proof of this is by turning in a copy of the entrance ticket provided by ACT/SAT.

 - All assignments will be given to Assistant Principal Miranda Odom – who will log the completion into Infinite Campus.
 Students will “sign in” their assignments with Miss Odom.